St. Elizabeth's, Dundonald

 St. Elizabeth's, is a religious site for St. Elizabeth's Church and St. Elizabeth's Church Graveyard located at Church Green, Dundonald, Northern Ireland.
 The site sits on the townland of Church Quarter, beside the Moat Park and off Church Road, Dundonald.
 It is an active Anglican Christian parish church under the Church of Ireland.

-St. Elizabeth's Church dates back to the 14th century, it was rebuilt beside the original site in 1966.
+St. Elizabeth's Church, also known and originally as Dundonald Parish Church, dates back to the 14th century, it was rebuilt beside the original site in 1966.
 The original church building is still standing, surrounded by St. Elizabeth's Church Graveyard form the medieval period.
+Dundonald Library faces Church Green.

+Church quarter

+Church Quarter is the legal land division that covers an area of Dundonald, including Church Green.
+The Enler River flows through it.
+Daffodils are commonly spotted throughout Church Quarter, featuring on the Dundonald Primary School badge.